Kuzcoo/meteor_memo/default_route.md

 template(name='home')
 ```

-Let's see our test on testing tab.
+Let's see our test in our testing browser's window.
 And now they should pass!

 * Create content of the home template

-What do we want in our "home" template.
+What do we want in our "home" template ?
 Just a title for now: "This is the Home Page pal!".

 Put it into a test.